 (b) Based on net asset value per share.
-Distributions, if any, are assumed for purposes of this calculation to be reinvested at prices obtained under the Fund's Dividend Reinvestment Plan.
+Distributions, if any, are assumed for purposes of this calculation to be (0) reinvested at prices obtained under the Fund's Dividend Reinvestment Plan.
 Total Return is not annualized for periods less than one year.
-Total return excludes expense support provided by the adviser.

-(c) Based on net asset value per share.
+Total return excludes expense support provided by the adviser. (c) Not annualized. (d) Based on net asset value per share.
 Distributions, if any, are assumed for purposes of this calculation to be reinvested at prices obtained under the Fund's Dividend Reinvestment Plan.
 Total Return is not annualized for periods less than one year.
-Total return includes expense support provided by the adviser.

-(d) Includes organizational and offering costs.
+Total return includes expense support provided by the adviser. (e) Includes organizational and offering costs. (f) Annualized.
+72

-(e) Not annualized.

-(f) Annualized.

-23